 The European Privacy Law is coming on May 25, 2018.
-The title of this act is officially known as The General Data Protection Regulation (GDPR); its all about the protection of the privacy rights of EU individuals.
+The title of picture of a card with GDPR and keythis act is officially known as The General Data Protection Regulation (GDPR); its all about the protection of the privacy rights of EU individuals, including email privacy.

 Even though this is enacted in Europe this will require significant changes by organizations worldwide.

 Essentially GDPR will enact new rules on organizations that offer goods and services to the people who reside in the EU; specifically targeting organizations that collect and analyze data that involves EU residents, regardless of the location of that organization.
 This includes email privacy rights

 - Improve the rights of individuals by giving them the ability to access the data that a company collects on them, the right to correct mistakes, to delete information, object to how the information is processed and to move their data.

 - Make companies responsible as to how individual information (data) is processed and handled

 - Require companies to report data breaches within a certain time frame, i.e 72 hours

 - Impose fines and sanctions on an organization who unintentionally failed to maintain data privacy, as well as those who intentionally failed compliance.